In 1960, one runner captivated the world at the Summer Olympics in Rome.

 Wilma Rudolph at the finish line during 50 yard dash at track meet in Madison Square Garden (Wikimedia Commons/New York World-Telegram and the Sun Newspaper Photograph Collection)

 Rudolph went to the 1956 Olympics in Melbourne, where her relay team took home the bronze.
-She was just 16 years old at the time, still building her athleticism.
+She was just 16 at the time, still building her athleticism.
 Four years later, she was at her peak and ready to win – and especially, she was ready to follow in the footsteps of her inspiration, Jesse Owens.

 When Rudolph returned home to Tennessee an Olympic victor, a parade and banquet were held in her honor in her hometown of Clarksville.
 And it would seem Rudolph carried a bit of the Olympic spirit of unity home with her: at her request, the festivities were fully racially integrated – a first for the segregated town.
 La Gazzella had made history once again.